Peeja/pe/README.markdown

 # The `pe` command: a prototype.

 This is a prototype of the `pe` command for pairing through PairExchange.
 It sets up a point-to-point VPN and a shared Tmux session.
-To use it, you'll need:
+To use it, you'll need (with OS X installation info shown):

 * OpenVPN (`brew install openvpn`)
+* A tun/tap device driver (<http://tuntaposx.sourceforge.net/>)
 * Wemux (`brew install wemux`)

 First, set up the CA (certificate authority).
 This represents PairExchange